The $k$-fold circuit property for matroids: -fold circuits

 Let $\cD(\cM)$ be the set of all cyclic sets in a matroid $\cM$.
-Our next result combines Proposition \ref{prop:k-circuit+coflat} with Theorem \ref{thm:lattice+flats} to obtain a lattice structure on $\cD(\cM)$, with partial order $D < D'$ given by inclusion.
-This lattice was previously considered in \cite{CJT}.
+It was shown by Tutte~\cite[Section 4]{Tutte} that $\cD(\cM)$ has a lattice structure with partial order $D < D'$ given by inclusion.
+It follows from Lemma~\ref{lem:k-circuit+coflat} that there is an order-reversing bijection between $\cD(\cM)$ and the lattice of flats $\cL(\cM^*)$ of $\cM^*$